 Jeff Dale is an award winning songwriter and performer, born and raised on the south side of Chicago

-Jeff’s long blues lineage includes accompanying legendary performers such as Pee Wee Crayton, David “Honeyboy” Edwards the last of the original Delta bluesmen, and Lowell Fulson.
-Finding tapes from a show Dale did with Fulson back in 1983, led to the 2021 release of Lowell Fulson Live!
-With Jeff Dale & The Blue Wave Band, which garnered so much airplay that it yielded a #1 track on the Roots Music Airplay Report and was nominated for a Blues Blast Music Award.
+That early exposure led to a lifelong blues lineage that includes accompanying legendary artists such as Pee Wee Crayton, David “Honeyboy” Edwards the last of the original Delta bluesmen, and Lowell Fulson.
+Unearthed tapes from a 1983 performance with Fulson led to the 2021 release Lowell Fulson Live!
+With Jeff Dale & The Blue Wave Band, which received extensive airplay, produced a #1 track on the Roots Music Airplay Report and earned a Blues Blast Music Award nomination.

-The Midwest Record review captured Jeff’s essence when they described him as “A Chicago cat that uses that connection to add authenticity to his blues, Dale is really doing his own thing under the penumbra of old school west side Chicago blues but it’s not about homage, tribute, inspired by....
-He’s playing from the gut.”
+Summing up Dale’s essence, The Midwest Record wrote: “A Chicago cat that uses that connection to add authenticity to his blues, Dale is really doing his own thing -it’s not about homage or tribute, .... he’s playing from the gut.”

 - Robin Zimmerman Chicago Blues Guide